 Native Educational Program Support

 Upon submitting a count of these 506 forms each year, a budget is calculated.
-The Title VII Indian Education Parent Committee then assists Coeur d'Alene Public Schools in developing next years programming.
+The Title VI Indian Education Parent Committee then assists the Indian Education Program in developing next years programming.
 In order to pass federal and state audit, the form must be completely filled out by a parent/guardian.
-You can return the completed form to your child's school office.
-Ask them to send it in district mail to the Indian Education Liaison at the District Office.
+You can return the completed form to your child's school office or to the Indian Education Program at the District Office.

 The fillable Form 506 is available at https://easie.grads360.org/services/PDCService.svc/GetPDCDocumentFile?fileId=36948

 If you have already submitted this form, THANK YOU for supporting funding for Native student programs in public schools.